top of page

 Community Property Rules

 California’s community property laws classify most assets acquired during marriage as jointly owned.
 For retirees, this means property, investments, and income are divided equally upon death or divorce.
-Proper titling and documentation ensure compliance and maximize potential tax benefits such as a full step-up in cost basis.
+Proper titling and documentation allow for compliance and seeks to maximize potential tax benefits, such as a full step-up in cost basis, which directly affects retirement income planning.

 Property Taxes